Daniel-A-Gutierrez/portfolio_project/devlog.md

 welp shit didnt work . apparently it sucks over high latency connections anyway. nevermind samba, dolphin worked immediately with sftp instead of smb.

+the big problem ended up being firewalld - me not knowing it existed thanks to old ass stck overflow posts mainly.

 # 11/23/25
 Ok deployment time - i enabled caching and compression on the server, as well as the cache control header.